 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Omaha and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Omaha rent prices in the chart below.

-Omaha rent prices increased over the last month.
-From December to January, the city experienced a 0.69% increase for the price of a one-bedroom apartment.
-The rent price for a Omaha one-bedroom apartments currently stands at $875.0.
+Omaha rent prices decreased over the last month.
+From March to April, the city experienced a -2.37% decrease for the price of a one-bedroom apartment.
+The rent price for a Omaha one-bedroom apartments currently stands at $824.0.

-Rent prices have increased in Omaha over the last month.
+Rent prices have decreased in Omaha over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 5 of the Omaha suburbs increased last month.
-On the other hand, 1 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 0 of the Omaha suburbs increased last month.
+On the other hand, 7 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent increased in Bellevue, NE, Elkhorn, NE, Ralston, NE, Council Bluffs, IA, Papillion, NE .
+Rent decreased in Bellevue, NE, Elkhorn, NE, Council Bluffs, IA, Ralston, NE, Papillion, NE, Fremont, NE, Millard, NE.

-Rent growth in Omaha over the past year has been on the rise.
+Rent growth in Omaha over the past year has been declining.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Omaha rent prices appear to be relatively affordable for local residents.

 The price for a Omaha one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.